stonybrook-lin539/main/source/main/02_ngrams_linguistics/01_scaling_ngrams.md

 They are hard to design, often require significant resources, and do not provide complete insight into how the specific aspects of a system determine its behavior.
 That's not to say that simulations are a bad thing --- if you are dealing with a very complex system, they're often the best tool at your disposal.
 But there are other tools around, and in many cases they are a superior choice.
-Mathematics furnishes the best tool of them all: proofs!
+Mathematics furnishes the most powerful tool of them all: proofs!

 A mathematical proof starts out from a fixed set of assumptions and shows how these assumptions entail a specific property.
 We will see a concrete example in a moment, but let's first focus on the specific advantages of proofs: